yasminsenior02/tdd-student-store-starter/README.md

 - Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

 Some yes.
-It was very hard tracing step thought, there was no complete layout.
+It was very hard tracing the steps though, there was no complete layout to follow.
+Previous labs did help with the layout and descriptions, but for the sidebar and navbar? no.

 - If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-I would've got my product details to fully load.
+I would've got my sidebar to fully function.
+It only displays that they no items in the shopping cart.
+Also I would've got my quanity to show with the handle add and remove.
+I don't think i rendered my quanity properly so it didn't display.

 - Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-  The code on my product details wasnt able to fully present itself.
+The sidebar didn't go as planned, I wasn't fully able to finish my checkout form so my sidebar didn't go as displayed.
 ### Open-source libraries used

 - Add any links to open-source libraries used in your project.